 How to get to Rhodes

-To get to Rhodes, you can fly or a catch a ferry.
+To get to Rhodes, you can fly or catch a ferry.
 The island has an international airport that serves flights from several European cities.
 As for domestic flights, direct ones regularly leave from Athens and Thessaloniki.

 Rhodes is connected via ferry with Athens, Crete, Santorini, and Mykonos – among others.
 It is also connected to Turkey.

-Diving and Snorkeling in Rhodes
+Diving and SNORKELLING in Rhodes

 Among the most interesting diving sites in Rhodes are the Great Cave Cleobulus Tomb in Lindos, the Mediterranean Reef in Saint Paul’s Bay, and the Complex of Caves in Pentanissos islet.

-Among the amazing things you can see in Kalithea, don’t miss the Blue Hole, a cave that looks pitch-black inside, but as soon as you go in, everything will shine thanks to the daylight streaming in from above.
+The most popular diving spot is Kalithea Bay, on the northeastern coast, which is home to over 30 different fish species and plants.
+Don’t miss the Blue Hole, a cave that looks pitch-black inside, but as soon as you go in, everything will shine thanks to the daylight streaming in from above.

 Moving down the island’s coast, an unmissable diving site is at Plimiri beach, with the stunning Giannoula shipwreck and the underwater life with shoals of tuna, barracuda, and dogfish.
 Plimiri beach is one of the best spots to dive in Rhodes, but it is only for experienced divers.